-Information below has been updated for Fall 2021, but please check with each resource for the latest details.
+Information below has been updated for Spring 2022, but please check with each resource for the latest details.

 Note: TASS offers in-person tutoring in their Center in 130 Capen Hall, North Campus as well as in various Residence Halls, including Jones (Governors/North), Goodyear (South), and Blake (Ellicott/North).
-For more details regarding tutoring in the residence halls, see the TASS at Campus Living Tutoring info here.
+For more details regarding tutoring in the residence halls, see the TASS at Campus Living Tutoring info.